Barnetik/Behigorri-Password-Manager/README.md

 Installation
 ------------

-Nowdays, is not easily installable and usable, but here are some guidelines:
+Nowdays, there are some steps to be taken for a proper installation, here are some guidelines:

 Clone the current repository